 Food quality, authenticity, nutrient profile and health benefits are a focus of consumer’s requirements worldwide.
 Food traceability and safety are key factors to ensure food quality and to protect consumers’ interests.
-However, despite all efforts within the EU there is still a significant fragmentation with regard to food analysis and research worldwide.
+However, despite all efforts within the EU there is still a significant fragmentation in the area of food analysis and research worldwide.
 To increase efficiency in food quality and food safety research and to help identify crucial knowledge gaps, a new “Research Infrastructure (RI) for promoting Metrology in Food and Nutrition” – METROFOOD-RI – has been established.

-Sciensano’s ‘Chemical and Physical Health Risks’ department is the Belgian representative of a new distributed research infrastructure within the “Health and Food” domain (ESFRI Roadmap 2018 – Domain Health and Food).
-Our mission is to enhance:
+Sciensano’s ‘Chemical and Physical Health Risks’ department is the Belgian representative for METROFOOD-RI, a new distributed research infrastructure that has recently been accepted within the “Health and Food” domain of the ESFRI Roadmap 2018 (ESFRI Roadmap 2018 – Domain Health and Food).

-- scientific excellence in the field of food quality and safety
+- to provide scientific excellence in the field of food quality and safety,

-- the promotion of scientific cooperation and integration throughout the food chain.
+- to increase translational scientific cooperation and integration throughout the food chain.

 The main goal of this concerted effort is to harmonise and coordinate high quality metrology services in food and nutrition.
 Developing standardised procedures and providing suitable reference materials (RM) to ensure full traceability, will help to achieve this goal.
 The distributed infrastructure will provide scientific services and grant access to a shared database, through a network of interlinked providers and users.
 The services may include:

 - the development and validation of methods for food or environmental analyses,